janhove/janhove.github.io/_posts/2014-08-20-adjusted-pvalues-breakpoint-regression.md

 layout: post
 title: "Calibrating p-values in 'flexible' piecewise regression models"
 thumbnail: /figs/thumbnails/2014-08-20-adjusted-pvalues-breakpoint-regression.png
-category: [miscellaneous]
+category: [Analysis]
-tags: [statistics, breakpoint regression, critical period hypothesis, multiple comparisons]
+tags: [significance, breakpoint regression, multiple comparisons]
 ---

 Last year, I published an [article](http://www.plosone.org/article/info%3Adoi%2F10.1371%2Fjournal.pone.0069172) in which I critiqued the statistical tools used to assess the hypothesis that ultimate second-language (L2) proficiency is non-linearly related to the age of onset of L2 acquisition.